Lauszus/LaunchPadFlightController/README.md

 | PA5  |     Buzzer     |
 | PE4  |  HMC5883L DRDY |

-\* Not 5V tolerant

-UART1 is connected to a HC-06 Bluetooth module running at a baudrate of 115200.
+\* UART1 is connected to a HC-06 Bluetooth module running at a baudrate of 115200. __Not 5V tolerant!__, so make sure your Bluetooth module outputs 3.3 voltage level or use logic level converter.

 # Notes

-Note that the motor layout follow the Naze32 in x-configuration i.e. motor 1 is bottom right, motor 2 is top right, motor 3 is bottom left and motor 4 is top left when looking from the back.
+Note that the motor layout follows the Naze32 in x-configuration i.e. motor 1 is bottom right, motor 2 is top right, motor 3 is bottom left and motor 4 is top left when looking from the back.

 Make sure that roll increases when tilting quadcopter to the right, pitch increases when pitching quadcopter downward and yaw increases when rotation quadcopter clockwise.